transloadit/uppy/website/src/docs/xhrupload.md

 },
 ...
 ```
-Alternatively, the function may return a non-object (i.e. string, number) which will be included in each upload's form
+Finally, the function may return a non-object (i.e. string, number) which will be included in each upload's form
 data with the key of "data".
 ```js
 ...